bolt/docs/docs/configuration/introduction.md

 Apache, see our page on <a href="../howto/making-sure-htaccess-works">Making sure .htaccess and mod_rewrite are working as they should</a>.</p>

+### Permissions (reminder)

+Bolt needs to be able to write data to a number of folders like `cache/` and `files/`, where uploaded images and other files will be saved.
+If your server needs to have the permissions set manually, you'll notice when opening your new install in a browser window, because you will greeted by an error.
+If this happens, see our [File System Permissions](permissions) page on how to fix this.

 If you want to get a quick way to see how your site looks with some content you can add some generated pages using the built-in [Loripsum](http://loripsum.net) tool.
 This is a simple method to test-drive your theme quickly.